dmytro-tretiakov/quality-of-life-canada/README.md

 3. **Future Outlook (My Focus)**
 4. **Sense of Meaning and Purpose**

 While the full team report covers all four areas, this repository specifically highlights the data pipeline and analysis I developed for **Future Outlook**.
-I built a modular R system and an interactive Power BI visualization to track how future outlook has shifted across provinces and demographics from 2021 to 2025.
+I built a modular R system and an interactive Power BI visualization to analyze how future outlook indicators changed across provinces and demographic groups between 2021 and 2025.

 ## How to View
 * **Analysis & Data:** Navigate to the `/scripts` folder to see the R processing steps or the `/data` folder for the datasets.